 There might already be many arts initiatives happening that someone could document.

-Public art requires so many interests to align.
-Bringing together public, government, private sector and artists.
+Public art requires so many interests to align: public, government, private sector, artists.

 There are some examples of funding without obvious advantages for specific groups:

 San Francisco Bay Bridge lit up with LEDs and computer generated images: it’s a two-year installation that costs eight million dollars - privately funded, and absent any corporate logos on the bridge!
 The benefit to San Francisco has already been enormous (tourisms, restaurants).
 We need to prove to people that this investment in public art is worth it.
 How do we prove that to them?